Sierra-Alpha/desert/docs/project-report.md

-   used to store local customisations for user preferences for all sorts of programs, the problem is that they are not stored in a standard way and in order to be able to have repeatable user experience we want to be able to store them in a git repository which also allows for versioning, foe example if a new configuration doesn't result in desired affect.
+   used to store local customisations for user preferences for all sorts of programs, the problem is that they are not stored in a standard way and in order to be able to have repeatable user experience we want to be able to store them in a git repository which also allows for versioning, for example if a new configuration doesn't have desired results.

    **Solution**
    Fortunately the GNU team are to our rescue again, with [GNU